AllenRax1/CSC340-Assignment-3/README.md

     - OR download zip.
 - Open the project in VS Code.
 - This project is built to run with jdk 21.
-- [Dependencies]([https://github.com/uncg-csc340/su25-jpa-crud-api/blob/3149ec363e4aae4baebe6f755df7d4c2d79c9d2c/pom.xml#L32](https://github.com/csc340-uncg/f25-jpa-crud-api/blob/6b2860c4ad01ca46b6b62852ca966bfadc8dfc6a/pom.xml#L32)) to JPA and Postgres in addition to the usual Spring Web.
+- [Dependencies](https://github.com/AllenRax1/CSC340-Assignment-3/blob/bf3a52e397b851a2aff071ecb86619bd774c532e/pom.xml) to JPA and Postgres in addition to the usual Spring Web.
 JPA handles the persistence, Postgresql is the database to be used.

-pom.xml

-- [`/src/main/resources/application.properties`](https://github.com/csc340-uncg/f25-jpa-crud-api/blob/6b2860c4ad01ca46b6b62852ca966bfadc8dfc6a/src/main/resources/application.properties) This file has the configuration for the PostgreSQL database to use for the API.
+- [`/src/main/resources/application.properties`](https://github.com/AllenRax1/CSC340-Assignment-3/blob/7fed81d07c34cd3de54beb1e3e37f80bd5280db6/src/main/resources/application.properties) This file has the configuration for the PostgreSQL database to use for the API.
   - You MUST have the database up and running before running the project!
     - Login to your neon.tech account.
     - Locate your database project.